Am I allowed to apply to multiple positions?

 Do I need health insurance?

 You must be covered by health insurance that is valid worldwide for the entire duration of your time overseas.
 If any medical treatment is necessary, you will be fully responsible for the costs.
 Therefore, you must obtain health insurance (which should cover 1. medical treatment worldwide, 2. medical evacuation, and 3. repatriation of remains) for the summer.
 If you’re covered by Cardinal Care, all three categories are covered.
-The International Student Identity Card (ISIC) can be purchased online or from Bechtel International Center (approx. $25).
+The International Student Identity Card (ISIC) can be purchased online.
 The ISIC card issued in the U.S. includes basic travel insurance that covers your international travels outside of the U.S. It also provides discounts on transportation, museums and other amenities.
 Students with Cardinal Care should check with the Vaden Health Center.
 Students covered by another insurance company should check directly with them and purchase additional travel health insurance if they are not covered.
 Link: Cardinal Care

 Do I need to get immunizations?